 If you’ve decided to pay down or pay off your mortgage early by prepaying your loan, there are five common ways to achieve your goal.
+If you're not sure if you should prepay your mortgage, you might jump to "Should I prepay my mortgage?" to see if prepaying your mortgage is a good fit for you.
+This article discusses various ways to prepay your mortgage, and how different methods produce different results.

-1. Regular monthly mortgage prepayments
+- Regular monthly mortgage prepayments

 Regular monthly prepayments may be the best approach for most people.
 It might not save more money than certain other methods, but it can build a pattern of behavior that allows you to take small regular recurring bites out your mountain of mortgage debt.

 For example, let's say you have a $100,000 30-year fixed-rate mortgage with an interest rate of 4% that started just 12 months ago.
 You think you can start sending in an extra $50 per month on top of the scheduled $477.42 amount due, so you start this with the 13th payment.
-If you continue this until the loan comes to a conclusion, you'll have chopped almost 5 years off your original 30-year term -- and saved some $12,420 in interest costs.
+If you continue this until the loan comes to a conclusion, you'll have chopped almost 5 years off your original 30-year term -- and saved some $12,421 in interest costs.
 If you could cover an additional $100 per month from the same starting point about eight years would be trimmed from the term, with almost $21,000 in savings compared to not making prepayments at all.

 When you start the mortgage prepayment process matters.
-If you wait until you're five years into your loan to start sending another $50 per month, the savings diminish; instead of more than $12K in savings, you'll achieve just over $8,800 in savings and cut the total term by less than four years.
+If you wait until you're five years into your loan to start sending another $50 per month, the savings diminish; instead of more than $12K in savings, you'll achieve just over $8,850 in savings and only cut the total term by less than four years.

 Our mortgage amortization calculator easily handles regular mortgage prepayments.

 Expert tip: If you made a downpayment of less than 20% when you bought your home, your loan probably required private mortgage insurance (PMI).
-Through amortization, prepayment and property-price appreciation, you should be able to cancel that PMI policy at some point, perhaps as quickly as two years from when you bought your home.
+Through amortization, prepayment and home-price appreciation, you should be able to cancel that PMI policy at some point, perhaps as quickly as two years from when you bought your home.
 When you do get to a place where you can cancel PMI, you'll free up funds to prepay your mortgage every month, and all you have to do is keep your mortgage payment exactly the same as it was when PMI was required!

-2. Rounding monthly mortgage prepayments
+- Rounding monthly mortgage payments

 Maybe you don't feel like you can commit an extra $50 or $100 per month to your mortgage.
 After all, there are always plenty of things competing for a chunk of your budget each month.